-In recent years, we have taken measures to evolve our executive compensation and governance practices as the Company matures.
-In alignment with these efforts, we have engaged in proactive stockholder outreach to solicit feedback on our practices, and to incorporate the feedback into our decision-making processes.
-For example, in 2022 and 2023, we conducted a formalized outreach effort to more than 25 of our largest stockholders, representing approximately 65% of our outstanding shares, to receive their feedback on our business practices, with a particular focus on environmental, social and governance matters.
+We regularly review and take measures to evolve our executive compensation and governance practices as the Company matures.
+In alignment with these efforts, we engage in proactive stockholder outreach to solicit feedback on our practices, and to incorporate the feedback into our decision-making processes.
+For example, in 2023, we conducted a formalized outreach effort to more than 20 of our largest stockholders, representing more than 65% of our outstanding shares, to receive their feedback on our business practices, with a particular focus on environmental, social and governance matters.